Mindful Breath Meditation, as I refer to it, is the act of practicing Meditation guided by your breath.

 Anytime a thought comes up and my mind wanders as it definitely does, I simply observe the thought then "wave" it away.
 I remain from any judgment or expectations of self and I just let it all be, exactly what it is, in that moment.

 I also like to hold smooth crystals in the palms of my hands during my Meditation.
 The stones act as a reminder for me to return to the breath when my mind has wandered off.
-Because our unconscious mind is so powerful, I set the intention of using the stones as reminders when I begin my practice.
+Because our unconscious mind is so powerful, I set the intention of using the stones as reminders when I begin.

 I truly feel that we can master the art of Meditation by making it a ritual and preparing ourselves each time.
 The preparation of the ritual will become ingrained into our cellular memory and begin to create a habit.